hypier/docs.role.fun/README.md

 # AI characters and roleplay for everyone

 Open Roleplay is an open-source alternative to Character.ai.
-You have full control over your data, model, and visual presentation.
+You have full control over your data, model, and characters.

 ## Features